the-paid-actor/dcs-dtc/README.md

 - Grab the latest installer from the Releases tab on Github (the file with msi extension).
 - Run the installer.
 It will create a shortcut on the Start Menu once it finishes.
-- Run the application.
+- Run the application from the Windows Start Menu.
 It will setup itself into DCS automatically.

 ## Manual setup in DCS